Skip to content

 Application Process

-If you have been previously issued an SSN in the U.S., your SSN belongs to you, and you do not need to request a new number.
+If you have been previously issued an SSN in the U.S., you do not need to request a new number.
 If your on-campus employer only needs to check your immigration status, you can submit an e-form titled, "F-1 Status Verification for On-Campus Employment" in UAtlas.

 If you have been offered an on-campus job for the first time and do not have a Social Security Number (SSN), you will need to obtain a completed, "On-Campus Employment Offer Letter for Social Security Number Application Form" from ISSS and get an authorized signature from an ISSS advisor.
 This form must be presented to the Social Security Administration (SSA) in order to apply for an SSN.
 Please follow the steps below if you have a job offer and need to obtain an SSN.